 The product mix of a firm is crucial to understand as it exerts a profound impact on a firm’s brand image.
 Maintaining high product width and depth diversifies a firm’s product risk and reduces dependence on one product or product line.
 With that being said, unnecessary or non-value adding product width diversification can hurt a brand’s image.
-For example, if Apple were to expand its product line to include refrigerators, it would create a negative impact on their brand image by consumers.
+For example, if Apple were to expand its product line to include refrigerators, it would likely have a negative impact on their brand image with consumers.

 In regard to a firm expanding its product mix:

-- Expanding the width can provide the firm with the ability to satisfy the needs or demands of different consumers and diversify risk.
+- Expanding the width can provide a company with the ability to satisfy the needs or demands of different consumers and diversify risk.

-- Expanding the depth can provide the firm with the ability to readdress and better fulfill current consumers.
+- Expanding the depth can provide the ability to readdress and better fulfill current consumers.

-Successfully expanding a product mix can help a firm adjust to changing consumer demand/preferences while reducing product risk and reliance on a single product or product line.
+Successfully expanding a product mix can help a business adjust to changing consumer demand/preferences while reducing product risk and reliance on a single product or product line.
 This, in turn, generates substantial profits for the firm.
-On the other hand, poor product mix expansion can result in a detrimental impact on a firm’s brand image and profitability.
+On the other hand, poor product mix expansion can result in a detrimental impact on a company’s brand image and profitability.